maemreyo/glean-vault/glean/10_Sources/Articles/UK launches taskforce to 'break down barriers' for women in tech.md

 "We cannot create high-trust, high-integrity AI systems if the profession behind them is missing out on the talents and perspective of half the population," said chief executive Sharron Gunn.

-Ms Kendall will lead the taskforce alongside Anne-Marie Imafidon, founder of Stemettes, who has been appointed as the Women in Tech Envoy.
+Ms Kendall [[20_Vocabulary/will|will]] lead the taskforce alongside Anne-Marie Imafidon, founder of Stemettes, who has been appointed as the Women in Tech Envoy.

-Dr Imafidon, who passed A-level computing aged 11 and received a Master's Degree in Maths and Computer Science from the University of Oxford aged 20, has sought to encourage more young women into careers in Stem - science, technology, engineering and maths.
+Dr Imafidon, who passed A-level computing aged 11 and received a Master's Degree in Maths and Computer Science from the University of Oxford aged 20, has sought to [[20_Vocabulary/encourage|encourage]] more young women into careers in Stem - science, technology, engineering and maths.

 She told the BBC her role would build on more than a decade of work to establish greater equality for - and representation of - women.